ttlion/sdtDBN/README.md

 It is presented next the format of the files with observations of dynamic and static attributes and the format of the file with the attributes in which inference should be made.

 At the end of the webpage there are provided some [Illustrative examples][exMenu].
-To get an example about learning an sdtDBN from input data, check [Example 1][ex1].
-For an example on how to make inference on certain attributes, check [Example 2][ex2].
-To see how to estimate a trajectory of all attributes, check [Example 3][ex3].
-To see how to join [Examples 2 and 3][exMenu], check [Example 4][ex4].
+[Example 1][ex1] shows how to learn an sdtDBN from input data.
+[Example 2][ex2] provides an example where inference is made on certain attributes.
+[Example 3][ex3] displays how to estimate a trajectory of all attributes.
+[Example 4][ex4] joins [Examples 2 and 3][exMenu].

 ### Files with observations of dynamic attributes

 All files with dynamic attributes should follow the following format:

-- The first line should be the header, where the first value must be some identification tag and the remaining values should be each attribute's name together with the proper timestep, in the form "attName__timestep".
+- The first line should be the header, where the first value must be some identification tag and the remaining values should be each attribute's name together with the proper timestep, using the notation "attName__timestep".

-- The order of the attributes and timesteps must conform to the following:
+  - The order of the attributes and timesteps must obey the following rules:
-  - Each timestep must have all its attributes in consecutive positions
+    - Each timestep must have all its attributes in consecutive positions;
-  - The order of the attributes must be the same in all timesteps
+    - The order of the attributes must be the same in all timesteps.
   - Example for two attributes and two timesteps:
-    - attNameX__0, attNameY__0, attNameX__1, attNameY__1
+    - **attNameX__0, attNameY__0, attNameX__1, attNameY__1**

 - In each of the remaining lines, the first position must be the subject identifier and the remaining positions must be the values of the attributes in the respective timesteps, in the order defined in the header line.